dannynelson/guitar-quest/README.md

 - submit another video flow
 - allow recording videos directly in browser
 - use actual settings for video upload
+- fix login form on initial page so that offset does not look horrible on smaller screens
+- download font awesome
+- use sass instead of less so that we can use mixins?

 # Data models